K-Scorpio/scorpiosec/content/en/posts/HTB-Crafty.md

 In `c:\Users\svc_minecraft\server\plugins\` we find an archive named `playercounter-1.0-SNAPSHOT.jar`.

-To send that file to our local machine we used `nc.exe` (Netcat for Windows)
+To send that file to our local machine we use `nc.exe` (Netcat for Windows)

 1. Download `nc.exe` with